 Well, that depends on your definition of equality.

-A husband and a wife will never be equal in the sense of being the same.
 They are two completely different people with different strengths and weaknesses.

 However, they can be achieve equality together in the sense of having the same value, importance, and worth.

 When two spouses demand a marriage to be equal (50-50 split of household chores, financial contributions, childcare, and more) they drive contention and resentment straight into the heart of where their love should be for each other.